 Mainstream schools accommodate big numbers even in their preprimary classrooms and this may cause the settling process to be extended and not so smooth for the child /parent.
 Children most often don’t get the individual attention and are pressurised to keep up with the rest of the class.

-Preschools are smaller spaces facilitating only the early years/ pre K programs.
+Preschools/playschools are smaller spaces facilitating only the early years/ pre K programs.
 They are also set up in a warm cosy space, thus mimicking the secure space of the home for the child.
-Most preschools try and set up an environment that is colourful, child-friendly and welcoming.
+Most preschools/playschools try and set up an environment that is colourful, child-friendly and welcoming

-A preschool follows a specific early learning pedagogy like Montessori or Multiple Intelligences or Waldrof which have been specifically designed with the developmental domains required for this age group.
-All these are time tested and understand the needs of a preschool child.
+A preschool/playschools follows a specific early learning pedagogy like Montessori or Multiple Intelligences or Waldrof which have been specifically designed with the developmental domains required for this age group.
+All these are time tested and understand the needs of a preschool/playschools child.
 They prepare the child make the transition to formal school in a smooth and developmentally correct way.

 Mainstream school may or may not follow early childhood pedagogy.
 The curriculum allows only for group instructions owing to big numbers and many preparatory activities maybe skipped.

-For example; to prepare the child for writing, preschools go through an elaborate pre-writing exercise to make the child comfortable with the writing instrument, whereas in the pressures of a mainstream environment, this step maybe entirely skipped.
+For example; to prepare the child for writing, preschools or kindergarten schools go through an elaborate pre-writing exercise to make the child comfortable with the writing instrument, whereas in the pressures of a mainstream environment, this step maybe entirely skipped.

 Formal schools are less personal, and are not able to nurture a warm emotional bond with each child in the class owing to big numbers.

-While preschools are mostly located in the neighborhood, Mainstream schools are at a central location in the city.
+While pre nursery schools are mostly located in the neighborhood, Mainstream schools are at a central location in the city.
 Young children should not be travelling long distance at their age as it tires and overwhelms them.
 In order to make the transition from home to school smooth, the distance and travel time has to be taken into consideration.